-I had a good talk with Rene Freret who observed the hard work Doris Barnett, Linda Pool and Martha Richbourg rendered the week before Doris died.
-Just a few hours ago I talked to Dr. Freret and in unbelief that Doris had died talked about how energetic and willing she was to pack almost 4,000 Bibles and 5,500 Gospel Tracts.
+To God be the glory, I have had the opportunity to pastor some of the greatest Christians on the world.
+In that category were three very dedicated ladies Doris Barnett, Linda Pool and Martha Richbourg.
+They are all now with the Lord.
+The week before Doris died, these three ladies made a visit to BEAMS (Bible, Education and Missionary Service) headquarters and they packed almost 4,000 Bibles and 5,500 Gospel Tracts.
 On their last day to pack Bibles there were 200 Bibles remaining and Dr. Freret encouraged the ladies to stop, go back to their rooms and get some rest, assuring them that his assistants would pack the rest later.
-He said Doris insisted, "No, we will not leave until we finish our work."
+He told me Doris insisted, "No, we will not leave until we finish our work."
 And our ladies stayed on to finish.
-Doris came back home, worked in our church tirelessly and just hours before she passed into glory, took Mrs. Diehl and attended Philip Sison's birthday party.
-She called her mother, checking on her one more time, then God said in essence, "Doris, come home.
+Doris came back home, worked in our church tirelessly and just hours before she passed into glory, she picked up Mrs. Diehl and attended Philip Sison's birthday party.
+She called her mother, checking on her one more time, went home and retired for the night.
+I received the phone call Sunday morning that Doris had passed in the night.
+I went quickly to her house where she lay with the most contented look on her face, having slipped quietly into the presence of our Lord.
+It was as though God said, "Doris, come home.
 You're finished now."
 Doris was the kind of person that did not leave undone what needed to be done.
 Life is full of starters, but few finishers.
 God has a work for all of us to do.
 May we be able to say with the Apostle Paul, "I have fought a good fight, I have finished my course, and I have kept the faith" (II Timothy 4:7).